crate/cratedb-guide/docs/integrate/mongodb/usage.md

-(mongodb-tutorial)=
+(mongodb-usage)=
 # Load data from MongoDB into CrateDB

-The tutorial will walk you through starting MongoDB and CrateDB, inserting a record into a MongoDB collection, transferring the collection into a CrateDB table, and validating that the data has been stored successfully.
+The usage guide will walk you through starting MongoDB and CrateDB, inserting a record into a MongoDB collection, transferring the collection into a CrateDB table, and validating that the data has been stored successfully.